This article covers:

 Counsellors: Counselling is focused on helping people with what they need right now.
 Compared to psychotherapists, counsellors tend to have had a shorter training, and they help people deal with their issues on a more short-term basis.
 There may be school-based counsellors available that children and young people can approach at their own school, if they feel they need support with their anxiety.
 Here at Mindsum, there are counsellors that are available to provide support.

 Psychotherapists: Psychotherapy training tends to be longer.
 Psychotherapists can also give counselling, but their approach to talk-therapy is more in-depth, exploring the history and causes of certain behaviours and emotional issues.
-The psychotherapist will then treat the anxiety in this specialized way.
+The psychotherapist will then treat the anxiety in this specialised way.
 Here at Mindsum, there are psychotherapists that are available to provide support.

 It doesn’t mean that one professional is better than the other.
 All professionals in this field go through intensive training before they begin to practice.
 Also, many counsellors seek additional training throughout their careers.